GeneralAnesthetic/Practicum/README.md

 OASIS Brains - Open Access Series of Imaging Studies. (n.d.).
 Retrieved March 1, 2024, from https://www.oasis-brains.org/

 What is Dementia?
 Symptoms, Causes & Treatment.
 Alz.org. (n.d.).
 Retrieved March 2, 2024, from https://www.alz.org/alzheimers-dementia/what-is-dementia

+Acknowledgement:
+  When publishing findings that benefit from OASIS data, please include the following grant numbers in the acknowledgements section and in the associated Pubmed Central submission: P50 AG05681, P01 AG03991, R01 AG021910, P20 MH071616, U24 RR0213
+You will acknowledge the use of OASIS data and data derived from OASIS data when publicly presenting any results or algorithms that benefited from their use.
+Papers, book chapters, books, posters, oral presentations, and all other printed and digital presentations of results derived from OASIS data should contain the following:

+  Acknowledgments: "Data were provided by OASIS-2: Longitudinal: https://doi.org/10.1162/jocn.2009.21407

+  OASIS-2: Longitudinal: Principal Investigators: D. Marcus, R, Buckner, J. Csernansky, J. Morris; P50 AG05681, P01 AG03991, P01 AG026276, R01 AG021910, P20 MH071616, U24 RR021382